OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 `/api/system/verification-codes/{smsToken}` endpoint to discover the right token within a few minutes.

+### Scenario #3

+We have a MEAN stack application that contains the users list on a UI.
+List of users can be retrieved from the server using a following query:
+`/dashboard/users?page=1&size=100`.
+There are limitation on maximum number of users per page (on UI side) - 200 users.
+An attacker changes the size parameter in order to retrieve large number of users, for example 200 000 or more and it causes performance issues.
+For example, load on database increases and it isn't able to handle other requests; on UI side all functionality take more time to proceed because server doesn't return required information from the DB.
+The same scenario might be used to provoke `Integer Overflow` or `Buffer Overflow` errors.

 ## How To Prevent

 * Docker makes it easy to limit [memory][1], [CPU][2], [number of restarts][3],